A narrative engine for chess

 Free to try.
 Pay as you go, or subscribe for unlimited.

 Your first story is on us.
-After that, generate individual comics, stories, and coach reviews for a few dollars, or subscribe for monthly credit packs.
+After that, generate individual comics, stories, and audio narrations for a few dollars, or subscribe for monthly credit packs.

 See full pricing →